sara5521/Penetration-Testing-Tools/network-reconnaissance/host-discovery/README.md

 ```
 📌 Sends 5 ICMP echo requests.
 If the host replies, it's considered alive.

+🧠 **Notes:**
+- Basic and quick.
+- Might not work if ICMP is blocked by firewall.

 ---

 ### 🔹 2.
 Nmap Ping Scan